Verrica Pharmaceuticals Inc. (VRCA)'s Financial Results Comparing With Trillium Therapeutics Inc. (NASDAQ:TRIL) | New Business Observer

 Analyst Recommendations

-The Ratings and Recommendations for Verrica Pharmaceuticals Inc. and Trillium Therapeutics Inc. are featured in the next table.
+The table delivered features the ratings and recommendations for Verrica Pharmaceuticals Inc. and Trillium Therapeutics Inc.

 |Sell Ratings